Digital-Contraptions-Imaginarium/consolidated-uk-geography/README.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">I started hating devolution the first time I had to reconcile <a href="https://twitter.com/hashtag/opendata?src=hash">#opendata</a> from the three UK 2011 censuses: England+Wales, Scotland and NI 😡</p>&mdash; Gianfranco Cecconi (@giacecco) <a href="https://twitter.com/giacecco/status/612226696037683200">June 20, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-The scripts in this repository try to start addressing the issue by importing selected data from the three sources into homogeneous, cross-country datasets.
+The scripts in this repository start addressing the issue by importing selected data from the three sources - **for the time being: geometry, population (as of the 2011 Census) and area of all local administrative authorities** - into one homogeneous, cross-countries dataset.
+It is more complicated than this, but before I write the rest I first need to fix [bug #3](https://github.com/Digital-Contraptions-Imaginarium/consolidated-uk-geography/issues/3).

 Hope you will appreciate the effort and continue it together with me.
+Please check [the open issues](https://github.com/Digital-Contraptions-Imaginarium/consolidated-uk-geography/issues) before asking for support or deciding what to contribute.
+Thanks!

 ##Usage
-Run the process script using _bash_ in a console.
-After lots of verbose output and at least 16 minutes (depending on your machine's performance and PostgreSQL optimisation) you will have a _uk_ table and a ~54Mb _uk.json_ file with the consolidated data.
+Define the name of the target database by changing the _DATABASE_NAME_ variable in the _process.sh_ script and run it by using _bash_ in a terminal.
+After lots of verbose output and at least 16 minutes (depending on your machine's performance and PostgreSQL optimisation) you will have a _uk_ table in your PostGIS and a ~54Mb _uk.json_ file with the consolidated data.
 ```
 $ bash process.sh
 ```

 ##Prerequisites
-A working, local [PostGIS database](http://postgis.net/), the [GDAL](http://www.gdal.org/) command line utilities and an [R](http://www.r-project.org/) environment with the following packages installed: gdata.
-The scripts have been tested on MacOS and should work on Linux with little adaptation.
+You need a working, local [PostGIS database](http://postgis.net/), the [GDAL](http://www.gdal.org/) command line utilities and an [R](http://www.r-project.org/) environment with the _gdata_ package installed.
 The PostGIS commands assume that the current user has administrative rights and no password set.
 Of course this is bad practice if you use that PostGIS for anything but development.

+The scripts have been tested on MacOS and should work on Linux with little adaptation.

 ##Licence
 For the time being, no data is distributed or re-distributed in this repository, as I could not assess in detail the licensing of all the sources.
-While I am quite comfortable for England and Wales' data to be available under OGL, I can't say the same for Scotland and Northern Ireland.
+While I am quite comfortable for England and Wales' data to be available under the UK [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence) (OGL), I can't say the same for Scotland and Northern Ireland.
 The documentation in the [data](data) folder describes everything you need and where to find it.

 All code is copyright (c) 2015 Digital Contraptions Imaginarium Ltd. and licensed under the terms of the [MIT licence](LICENCE.md).